notgitbleed/notgitbleed.github.io/index.md

 # Other Considerations
 ## Software Supply Chain
-We found leaked credentials in a number of very popular open source projects.
-We scanned all the repos in a sample of 70 Open Source
-Organisations used by one our clients and in approximately half of them found strings which looked like plausible passwords, as well as some PATs.
+We found leaked credentials in a number of very popular open-source projects.
+We scanned all the repos in a sample of 70 open-source organisations used by one our clients and in approximately half of them found strings which looked like plausible passwords, as well as some PATs.
 These in theory could have been used to make unauthorised changes to these projects.

 ## External Authentication Providers
 For organisations using an external identity provider, e.g., via SAML, GitHub should have no knowledge of the actual credentials.
-Therefore the automated security checking implemented by GitHub to prevent users from accidentally leaking credentials in commit data may not detect these.
+Therefore, the automated security checking implemented by GitHub to prevent users from accidentally leaking credentials in commit data may not detect these.

 ## Cross domain commits
 Users may commit across a range of domains, including to on-prem hosted GitHub Enterprise, GitHub.com and to repos in multiple organisations.
 This has a number